VEX IQ Robotics Competition

-In the VEX IQ Competition, elementary and middle school teams build, program, and drive robots in a cooperative game using the VEX IQ platform.
-VEX IQ Competition games are played on a 6’ x 8’ field.
+In the VEX IQ Robotics Competition, elementary and middle school teams build, program, and drive robots in a cooperative game using the VEX IQ platform.
+VIQRC games are played on a 6’ x 8’ field.
 Two robots compete in the Teamwork Challenge as an alliance in 60 second long matches, working collaboratively to score points.
 Teams also compete in the Robot Skills Challenge where one robot takes the field to score as many points as possible.
-Teams are also judged on an engineering notebook that shows their understanding of the engineering design process.
+Additionally, teams are judged on an engineering notebook that shows their understanding of the engineering design process.

-In addition, we provide equipment and training to start new school-based VIQC teams through our Robotics Expansion Project.
+In addition, we provide equipment and training to start new school-based VIQRC teams through our Robotics Expansion Project.

-The VEX IQ Challenge is presented by the Robotics Education & Competition (REC) Foundation, a US-registered 501(c)(3) non-profit educational organization.
+The VEX IQ Robotics Competition is presented by the Robotics Education & Competition (REC) Foundation, a US-registered 501(c)(3) non-profit educational organization.
 The REC Foundation’s mission is to increase student interest and involvement in science, technology, engineering, and mathematics (STEM) by engaging students in hands-on, affordable, and sustainable robotics engineering programs.

-For more information about the VEX IQ Challenge or to register a team, visit the REC Foundation website:
+For more information about the VEX IQ Robotics Competition or to register a team, visit the REC Foundation website: